N7Layla/senior-enrichment/README.md

 ```
 GET
-- all campuses
+X all campuses
-- a campus by id
+X a campus by id
-- all students
+X all students
-- a student by id
+X a student by id
 ```

 ```
 POST
-- new campus
+X new campus
-- new student
+X new student
 ```

 ```
 PUT
-- updated student info for one student
+X updated student info for one student
-- updated campus info for one campus
+X updated campus info for one campus
 ```

 ```
 DELETE
-- a campus
+X a campus
-- a student
+X a student
 ```

 ### How to test functionality without a frontend
 - GET: use your browser
 - POST / PUT / DELETE :
  - CLI (command line interface) with `curl`
    - e.g. `curl -H "Content-Type: application/json" -X POST -d '{"username":"kate","password":"1234"}' http://localhost:3000/api/login`
    - `-H`: headers. `-X`: verb. `-d`: data (must be of the type specified in headers). http://[address]:[port]/[route_path]